WaffleFrostt/300dtd-assessment/Development.md

 Implemented an enhancement where users can add a new note directly while viewing an existing note by clicking a plus symbol.

 The end user liked the idea of adding new notes on the fly.
 They mentioned that it would be useful when needing to jot down quick notes without navigating away from the current note.
+The end user had a look back at the figma, and wanted to see a colour scheme for the light theme.

 I will ensure the plus symbol is prominently placed and easily accessible within the note view, allowing for quick note creation.
 This feature will enhance the app's efficiency and user experience.